Pitt Law School Application Requirements

 - Unofficial copies of transcripts will be accepted for review purposes.
 However, if you are admitted, you must provide your official transcripts before starting the program.

-- Applicants must have an undergraduate GPA of 3.0 or higher.
-Applicants with less than a 3.0 may be considered for provisional admissions to the program—schedule a call with an advisor to learn more
+- Applicants should have an undergraduate GPA of 2.75 or higher.
+Applicants with less than a 2.75—especially those with significant work experience—may be considered for provisional admissions to the program—schedule a call with an admissions outreach advisor to learn more

 - International applicants must have taken either the TOEFL, IELTS or Duolingo examinations of English competency within the past two years.*